opstower-ai/llm-opstower/README.md

 You've probably played with some fragile demos in this space.
 That's not what we're building.
 At the heart of OpsTower.ai is a robust evaluation framework that allows us to measure the agent's performance against a large dataset of questions across problem domains.
 We're building a platform that will allow us to iterate on the agent's capabilities and measure its performance over time.
 We'll transparently share our results.

-See our [Capabilities Roadmap](#user-content-capabilities-roadmap) below for more details on planned knowledge areas.
+See our [Capabilities Roadmap](#user-content-capabilities-roadmap) below for more details on current evaluation results and planned knowledge areas.

 ## Install